-Special Features: Easy Switch heel and toe allow easy switching from ski and walk mode, Safety Tech System feature for ski and walk mode and avalanche safety, Three-level heel riser, Micro-adjustable width wings help compatibility with any model tech insert, brakes included
+Specific features: Easy switch heel and toe allow easy switching from ski and walk mode, safety tech system feature for ski and walk mode and avalanche safety, three-level heel riser, micro-adjustable width wings help compatibility with any model tech insert, brakes included

 You can easily switch from walk to ski mode without stepping out of the bindings and the toe piece features a micro-adjustable width wings for a wide variety of tech inserts.

-It also has pre-defined safety release capabilities that uses gliding heel piece for consistent contact pressure and Lateral, frontal, and defined release capability for reliable release.
+It also has predefined safety release capabilities that use a gliding heel piece for consistent contact pressure and Lateral, frontal, and defined release capability for reliable release.
 If you are an alpine skier, out of all the models this is probably the best choice.
 The safety features and the lightweight are excellent.

-Black Diamond FRITSCHI DIAMIR Freeride Pro AT Bindings
+Black Diamond Fritschi Diamir Freeride Pro AT Binding

-Special Features: hard-charging AT binding for swift ascents and speedy descents, 4 – 12 DIN range assures reliable release values, wide toe piece hinge provides smooth glide while touring, Integrated lock on free-gliding heel bar for added protection, 108mm wide brake included
+Specific features: Hard-charging AT binding for swift ascents and speedy descents, 4 – 12 DIN range assures reliable release values, wide toe piece hinge provides smooth glide while touring, integrated lock on free-gliding heel bar for added protection, 108 mm wide brake included.

 The ski binding is made from robust materials which mean durability and a clever linkage that transfers all of your power to the ski.
 It also features a dialed release system to protect the skier from dangerous early-release scenarios, which are pretty common in races or fast downhill.